General Questions on MLPA

 At our labs we use Thermo Scientific PCR tubes with the following model numbers:

-8. Is it possible to use MLPA for testing the methylation status of a specific site?
+Is it possible to use MLPA to test the methylation status of a specific site?

-10. What is the difference between DNA, RNA, and Methylation MLPA probes?
+What is the difference between DNA and Methylation MLPA probes?

 No. The chance of mismatches close to the ligation site is very high.
 Mismatches close to the ligation site will prevent ligation and thus the formation of amplifiable probes.
 Reducing the hybridisation temperature will not make any difference.

-MRC-Holland emphasises that MLPA products are intended for research purposes only, since the SALSA MLPA products are not FDA/CE certified.
-Nonetheless, some laboratories use MLPA products for diagnostic purposes under their own responsibility.
-If you choose to use our SALSA MLPA products in a diagnostic setting, for instance because no other suitable method is available, MLPA products should be validated in house using your own quality system.
-MRC-Holland specifies that these kits are for research purposes only, and users take full responsibility when using MLPA test results for clinical decisions.
+MRC-Holland emphasises that the MLPA probemixes that are not CE certified are intended for research purposes only.
+If you choose to use non-certified SALSA MLPA probemixes in a diagnostic setting, for instance because no other suitable method is available, MLPA probemixes should be validated in-house using your own quality system.
+MRC-Holland specifies that these probemixes are for research purposes, and users carry full responsibility when using MLPA test results for clinical decisions.

 No. MRC-Holland does not have a testing facility.

-No. We don’t design or produce synthetic probes for customers.
+No. We do not design or produce synthetic probes for customers.
 Synthetic probes consist of two synthetic oligonucleotides that can be ordered from your own oligo supplier.
-We recommend using our SALSA MLPA reference probemixes P200 or P300.
+We recommend using our SALSA MLPA reference probe probemixes P200 or P300.
 These probemixes contain control fragments and reference probes that can be used in combination with your own synthetic probes.
-Alternatively, only an MLPA reagent kit (EK1 kit) can be ordered from MRC-Holland; these kits are recommended only for users who are already experienced with MLPA probe design.
-Please note that it is not possible to order MLPA reagent kits in quantities smaller than 100 reactions.
+Additionally, an MLPA reagents kit (EK1 kit) can be ordered from MRC-Holland.
+Please note that it is not possible to order MLPA reagents kits in quantities smaller than 100 reactions.
 More information on designing synthetic probes can be found here.

 To make sure changes in a probemix are noticed by its users, MRC-Holland uses version numbers.
 A new probemix always has version number A1.
 Letters denote major versions, whereas numbers are used for subversions.
-To denote minor changes such as the addition of the D-control fragments to the probemix, the number after the letter changes, for instance from A1 to A2.
+To denote minor changes, such as adjustments in a probe’s length, while the hybridising sequence stays the same, the number after the letter changes, for instance from A1 to A2.
 To specify major changes in the probemix, like the addition of a new probe, we change the letter, for example from A3 to B1.
-One version can have various lots if in the meantime nothing has changed content of the probemix.
+One version can have various lots if nothing has changed in the content of the probemix.
 All changes made to a probemix are indicated in the probemix description.